-exists, which may be used free of charge.
-What can I do?
 You should always take the client's interests into account and never advise anything that does not concur with your client's interests.
-An open source solution, while free, may not be the best solution for the client.
+An open-source solution, while free, may not be the best solution for the client.
 Each case should be judged on its own merits.
-You should always communicate openly with clients and ensure you are acting in the best interests of your client.
-If the client's and the Group's interests conflict or appear to conflict, you should discuss them with your team leader and take his/her advice.
+You should always communicate openly with clients and ensure that you are acting in the best interests of your client.
+If the client's and the Group's interests conflict or appear to conflict, you should discuss them with your team manager and take his/her advice.